TomaNikolov/generic-b2b-app/feedback.md

 - **ModulesTeam** Consider having `data` property in the list-view itemTap event for easier access to the data item.
 - **ModulesTeam** Handle android back button in nativescript-andgular
+- **ModulesTeam** Simplify using modals with navigation inside them - create an API that do the most work for you